Flutter-Bounty-Hunters/Flutter-Bounty-Hunters.github.io/content/how-bounty-hunters-work.md

+---
-# How Bounty Hunters work
+title: "How Bounty Hunters Work"
+---

 The Flutter Bounty Hunters connect experienced developers with corporate clients to produce high quality open source tools for the Flutter and Dart ecosystems.

 ## **Bounty Hunters are contractors**